rusbomber/VictoriaLogs/docs/victorialogs/logsql.md

 _time:5m | unpack_json fields (ip, host) skip_empty_results
 ```

-Performance tip: if you need extracting a single field from long JSON, it is faster to use [`extract` pipe](https://docs.victoriametrics.com/victorialogs/logsql/#extract-pipe).
-For example, the following query extracts `"ip"` field from JSON
+Performance tip: if you need to extract a single field from long JSON, it is faster to use the [`extract` pipe](https://docs.victoriametrics.com/victorialogs/logsql/#extract-pipe).
+For example, the following query extracts the `"ip"` field from JSON
 stored in [`_msg` field](https://docs.victoriametrics.com/victorialogs/keyconcepts/#message-field) at the maximum speed:

 ```